 On the wild untouched isle of Siberut in the Mentawai Islands is a land that has remained unchanged for centuries.
-The men go barefoot into the forest to hunt wild boar, the women search between the rocks and reeds for shellfish, while the children play in the river.
-But the modern world is constantly edging closer to this land of hunter gatherers and shaman.
+The men go barefoot into the forest to hunt wild boar, the women search between the rocks and reeds for shellfish, and the children play in the river.
+But the modern world is constantly edging closer to this land of hunter-gatherers and shaman.

 The women slept in Aman Ipai’s home on stilts that was thatched with palm leaves and surrounded by its own bamboo picket fence.
 Like a tropical hunting lodge, decorated with monkey skulls, the longhouse, constantly received visitors from other uma (longhouses).
 With a terrace to relax on and a kitchen stove that was permanently being tended to, the women quickly felt at home in the welcoming atmosphere.

 “After some of our previous adventures in the deserts of Ethiopia and Iran, it felt very luxurious to have a bath in the river.
 You’re part of nature.
 It’s very refreshing for the soul,” said Nikolova.
 At night the women would sleep under the palm tree roof and during the day they would search rockpools for shellfish with the women, learn how to bake sago in banana leaves, and join the men when they went into the jungle to hunt with bows and arrows made from bamboo.